loufay/loufay.github.io/_pages/about.md

 ## About Me

-I am a PhD candidate at the [Medical Imaging Data and Analysis Lab (MIDAS.lab)](https://www.medizin.uni-tuebingen.de/de/das-klinikum/einrichtungen/kliniken/radiologie/allgemeine-radiologie/forschung/ag-midas) at the University Hospital Tübingen and the [Institute for Signal Processing and System Theory (ISS)](https://www.iss.uni-stuttgart.de/) at the University of Stuttgart.
+I am a PhD candidate at the <a href="https://www.medizin.uni-tuebingen.de/de/das-klinikum/einrichtungen/kliniken/radiologie/allgemeine-radiologie/forschung/ag-midas">Medical Imaging Data and Analysis Lab (MIDAS.lab)</a> at the University Hospital Tübingen and the
+<a href="https://www.iss.uni-stuttgart.de/">Institute for Signal Processing and System Theory (ISS)</a> at the University of Stuttgart.
-Recently, I was a visiting researcher at the [Center for Artificial Intelligence in Medicine & Imaging (AIMI)](https://aimi.stanford.edu/) at Stanford University
+Recently, I was a visiting researcher for six month at the <a href="https://aimi.stanford.edu/">Center for Artificial Intelligence in Medicine & Imaging (AIMI)</a> at Stanford University.

 My research focuses on developing reliable and generalizable deep learning algorithms for medical image and text analysis, with a particular interest in causality, fairness, and domain generalization in medical AI.
 Besides research, I also teach the Medical Image Analysis Lab at the University of Stuttgart.